KetchupJL/KetchupJL.github.io/_posts/2025-09-29-papertrading.md

 * Promote **16–24 score** to live rotation with existing risk caps.
 * Continue **session-specific grid searches** for entries, exits, and trailing overlays.
 * Publish the detailed appendices: Monte Carlo, shrinkage, MFE/MAE efficiency, and survival analysis.

----

-## LinkedIn summary (use one chart—recommend the Total PnL by Session/Variant)

-Six months ago I found a discrete indicator that helps separate alpha from noise in fresh Solana tokens.
-I’ve now made the system session-aware and ran 3.5 days of paper trading: **207 trades** across **103 tokens** with three variants per session (prime, pnl, score).

-Results
-• **16–24 (Europe/London)** is the clear leader: **win rate 66–68%**, **median return up to 44%**, **total PnL 4.9 SOL** on the **score** variant.
-• **08–16** is around breakeven with a thin edge.
-• **00–08** is structurally weak; dominated by timeouts and negative expectancy.

-I’ve also run Monte Carlo resampling, small-N shrinkage, MFE/MAE efficiency, and time-to-exit survival to sanity-check the rankings.
-I’ll share the tables and curves in a follow-up.

-Full write-up and charts on the blog:
-Session-aware results (this post)

-If you’re working on algorithmic trading, quant research, or Solana microstructure, happy to connect.